Right Round Baby

 There has been mention in the press of the discovery of a rapidly rotating supermassive black hole.
 It turns out that this is not a recent discovery, but rather we’ve recently been able to prove (rather than strongly suspect) that this particular supermassive black hole is rapidly rotating.
-The work was published in Nature (doi:10.1038/nature11938).
+The work was published this week in Nature.1

 Many supermassive black holes are “active” in the sense that they have hot disks of matter around them (known as accretion disks) and have high energy streams of matter streaming away from them (called jets) due to all the heat and energy of the material near the black hole.
 These active black holes are known as active galactic nuclei (AGN).
 The research team studied the AGN of NGC 1365, also known as the Great Barred Spiral Galaxy, which is about 56 million light years away.